Traewelling/traewelling/README.md

 * Unless you really want to work on Träwelling for a long time, we cannot support more languages.
 It would be sad to have half-baked languages that have missing strings after a while.
 * Please consider adding unit and integration tests, especially if you're adding new features.

+### Translations
+We currently support the languages German and English.
+A few translations also in Swedish.
+We would like to become even more international and for this we need you and your language skills.

+We use a [Weblate instance](https://weblate.bubu1.eu/projects/trawelling/) to manage the translations.
+There you can add new translations and correct mistakes.

+## License
 We are using the [Affero General Public License](/LICENSE) ([why?](http://www.gnu.org/licenses/why-affero-gpl)) - you are required to publish changes that you make to this software.
 Please refrain from creating your own public instance of Träwelling, instead try to create a better version for everyone.